teyfikoz/ScuPlan/replit.md

 ## Overview
 ScuPlan is a comprehensive diving application designed for divers of all skill levels, offering advanced dive planning, safety tools, and community-driven features.
 It emphasizes international and technical diving capabilities, aiming to be a complete solution for dive planning and education.
 The project envisions significant market potential by providing a robust, PWA-ready platform with extensive offline support and a focus on user experience.

+## Recent Changes
+- **November 14, 2025**: Fixed critical SPA initialization bugs by removing conflicting external script loaders.
+The application now correctly loads only vendor.bundle.js while keeping all other JavaScript inline in index-spa.html.
+This fixed three major issues: dive plan calculations not displaying results, all sections showing simultaneously instead of routing properly, and metric/imperial unit conversions not working.

 ## User Preferences
 - Language: English (translated from Turkish)
 - Unit System: Metric (default), Imperial support needed